KyleMcIndoe/Sudoku-solver/README.md

 # Sudoku-solver

-Sudoku solver, more of a pet project
+Sudoku solver, more of a pet project for learning c++